MicrosoftDocs/win32/desktop-src/direct3d9/meshmateriallist.md

 -   nMaterials - A DWORD.
 The number of materials.
 -   nFaceIndexes - A DWORD.
 The number of indices.
--   faceIndexes\[nFaceIndexes\] - An arrray of DWORDs containing the face indices.
+-   faceIndexes\[nFaceIndexes\] - An array of DWORDs containing the face indices.

 ## See also